matthieugomez/regife/README.md

 ```
-net install regife , from(https://github.com/matthieugomez/stata-regife/raw/master/)
+net install regife, from(https://github.com/matthieugomez/stata-regife/raw/master/)
 ```

-If you want to use the option `absorb`, you should download the command `hdfe`
+If you want to use the option `absorb`, you must download the command `hdfe`

 ```
-cap ado uninstall reghdfe
 net install hdfe, from (https://raw.githubusercontent.com/sergiocorreia/reghdfe/master/package/)
 ```